NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add a credential cache

-## Objective: Add the credentail cache to the configuration
+## Objective: Add the credential cache to the configuration
 ****

-* Add the credentail cache to the configuration
+* Add the credential cache to the configuration

 ## Steps: